anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 16) Tap, 'Choose Device'

-This can be any device listed but pick a nearby Echo device, that can hear, when it plays a 'fun fact'
+Select a nearby Echo device, that will play a 'fun fact'

 ## 17) Click Save in the upper right